Pattern Avoidance Over a Hypergraph: Bounds on Matrices

 Now, $1(M)=\frac{a}{n^2}$ by definition.
 Furthermore, the right hand side of (\ref{randomresult}) is simply the number of copies of $A_{\pi}$ in $M$ (by the definition of $\pi(M)$.
 Thus we have shown that $M$ contains at least $C'\frac{a^{2k-1}}{n^{2k-2}}$ copies of $A_{\pi}$, so taking this value of $C'$ and $C=3c_{\pi}$ (as above), we have proven our upper bound.

-To show that this bound is sharp, take $n\leq a\leq n^2$.
+To show that this bound is sharp, take $a$ and $n$ with $Cn\leq a\leq n^2$.
 We may modify $a$ and $n$ by at most a constant factor so that $n|a$ and $a|n^2$.
 Now, suppose $\pi(1)>\pi(k)$ without loss of generality.
 Divide our $n\times n$ matrix $M$ into blocks of side length $\frac{a}{n}$ (so there are $\frac{n^2}{a}$ blocks on each side).
-Consider the $\frac{n^2}{a}$ blocks along the upper left-lower right diagonal.
+Consider the $\frac{n^2}{a}$ blocks along the main (upper left to lower right) diagonal.
 Fill each of these blocks with ones, and fill the rest of $M$ with zeroes.
+The idea is to show that any copy of $A_{\pi}$ must fall entirely into one of the blocks.